 Get Moving!
 Essential Oils that Support Exercise and Endurance (Bonus they Also Support Focus)

-This article was originally published in the April 2019 Respiratory issue of AromaCulture Magazine (www.aromaculture.com) and has been adapted for use here with permission from the publisher."
+This article was originally published in the April 2019 Respiratory issue of AromaCulture Magazine (www.aromaculture.com) -- which sadly is no longer publishing journals.

 I don't know about you but quarantine has meant more time sitting and less time moving.
 While I'm grateful for online meetings and online sales I've realized that in addition to my daily exercise routine I take used to take a lot more steps and move more in my "pre-shelter at home" routine.